nelsonwija/reinforcement_flappy/README.md

 # Flappy Bird Reinforcement Learning
-An implementation of the NEAT algorithm to teach a computer to play Flappy Bird.
+An implementation of the NEAT genetic algorithm to teach a computer to play Flappy Bird.
 Includes a playable version of Flappy Bird implemented in Python.

 ![Flappy Bird](flappybird.gif)